syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/Integrating-Child-Controls-to-the-XPTaskBar-Box.md

 title: Integrating Child Controls to the XPTaskBar Box
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## Integrating Child Controls to the XPTaskBar Box
+# Integrating Child Controls to the XPTaskBar Box

 To host multiple controls inside the XPTaskBar Boxes, we prefer the Panel control.
 We can set the panel's height using the PreferredChildPanelHeight property.